Routine use cases

 What to do next

-For "How to choose a small face yoga step for pre-makeup prep", choose one low-pressure action: keep the next session simple enough to do when energy is low.
-Use the related Orena guide for "How to choose a small face yoga step for pre-makeup prep" when you want app support for that action.
-The useful signal for "How to choose a small face yoga step for pre-makeup prep" is whether the reader can understand when a trust page is more useful than another routine with less uncertainty.
+For "Small step: pre makeup prep", choose one low-pressure action: keep the next session simple enough to do when energy is low.
+Use the related Orena guide for "Small step: pre makeup prep" when you want app support for that action.
+The useful signal for "Small step: pre makeup prep" is whether the reader can understand when a trust page is more useful than another routine with less uncertainty.

 Evidence boundary